Large and Sparse Matrix Problems (ENM and GU)

 Available software on the web.

-The model test problem: Poisson's equation in one and two dimensions.
+The model test problem: Poisson's equation in one and two dimensions, section 6.3.

 Basic iterative methods, Jacobi´s and Gauss-Seidel methods.